stellar/stellar-core/docs/software/admin.md

 * [full validators](#full-validators)
 * [basic validators](#basic-validators)

-One of the goals is to ensure that here will always be some full validators in any given quorum (from this node point of view).
+One of the goals is to ensure that here will always be some full validators in any given quorum (from your node's point of view).

-As the way quorum sets are specified is done using a threshold, ie require T out of N entities (groups or individual validators) to agree, the desired property is achieved by simply picking a threshold equal at least equal to the number of basic entities at the top level + 1.
+As the way quorum sets are specified is done using a threshold, i.e. require T out of N entities (groups or individual validators) to agree, the desired property is achieved by simply picking a threshold at least equal to the number of basic entities at the top level + 1.

 ```toml
 [QUORUM_SET]